 Health Science Bldg.
 Rm.
 147

-The Nursing Admission and Academic Standards Committee (AASC) appoints a faculty advisor to all students admitted to the ADN, Generic and Second-Step BSN programs.
+The Nursing Admission and Academic Standards Committee (AASC) appoints a faculty advisor to all students admitted to the Generic and Second-Step BSN programs.
 The advisor is named in the letter of acceptance.
 Usually, that relationship continues until the student graduates, withdraws, or changes majors within the university.
 After admission to either the pre-nursing or nursing program level, students must meet with their advisor before they can register for future courses.
 They are encouraged to meet with their advisor on a regular basis throughout the semester.

 Health Science students are assigned a faculty advisor.
 Students are encouraged to meet with their advisor on a regular basis throughout the semester and to seek assistance before registering for classes.
 The advisor will assist students in determining which Health Science concentration best fits their academic and career goals.
 The advisor is an important guide in helping the student plan their coursework in order to meet degree requirements.